-Guarantees
+2. Guarantees

-Can a company guarantee borrowings of one or more other members of its corporate group (see below for questions relating to fraudulent transfer/financial assistance)?
+2.1 Can a company guarantee borrowings of one or more other members of its corporate group (see below for questions relating to fraudulent transfer/financial assistance)?

 Yes, guarantees are commonly used by group companies.
 They are usually created by written agreement.
-Corporate benefit should be considered and this is covered in greater detail in the following question.
+Corporate benefit should be considered and this is covered in greater detail at question 2.2 below.